 The world of plants is often one of strange beauty and pure wonder.
 Coming in many shapes and sizes, plants are all unique somehow, yet cacti are some of the most amazing plants in the world.
-Protected by an outer layer of spines, cacti endure the harshest and most demanding environments.
+An outer layer of spines protects cacti and helps them endure the harshest and most demanding environments.
 Relying on their incredible water storage abilities and thick skin to prevent water loss, they are hidden deep in the driest deserts and even up on the peaks of some mountains.
-While cacti are unique amongst other plants, some are bizarre, even for cacti standards.
+While cacti are unique amongst other plants, some are bizarre, even by cacti standards.

 1. Agave Cactus (Leuchtenbergia principis)

-Known as Agave Cactus, Leuchtenbergia principis is unique because of the straight finger-like protrusions from its main stem.
-These "fingers" are tipped with small clusters of spines that in older specimens can grow into a tangled, protective web on the top portion of the plant.
+Known as the Agave Cactus, Leuchtenbergia principis is unique because of the straight finger-like protrusions from its main stem.
+These "fingers" are tipped with small clusters of spines that, in older specimens, can grow into a tangled, protective web on the top portion of the plant.
 Agave Cactus starts as any normal cactus seedling and soon develops its points.
 As it ages, these form into its thick photosynthetic "fingers."
-Once the protrusions have formed, Agave Cactus maintains its shape and gets wider and sturdier but remains a single plant.
-This is abnormal because most cacti will either start to produce offspring at some point or even "arms" in taller species.
+Once the protrusions have formed, the Agave Cactus maintains its shape and gets broader and sturdier but remains a single plant.
+This is abnormal because most cacti will start producing offspring at some point or even "arms" in taller species.

 2. Living Rocks (Ariocarpus fissuratus)

 Cacti are associated with spines, yet a few species have no spines or lose them once they reach adulthood.
-Ariocarpus fissuratus is an extremely slow-growing example of spineless cacti.
-Some can take up to 50 years to reach 4 to 5 inches (10 to 12.5 cm) in diameter.
+Ariocarpus fissuratus is a highly slow-growing example of spineless cacti.
+Some can take up to 50 years to get a diameter of 4 to 5 inches (10 to 12.5 cm).
 As a seedling, these plants have tiny, weak spines that grow from the points of their geophytic structure.
 As the plant ages, these spines fall off, and no new ones grow to replace the original set.
 This results in a strange-looking plant with no defense, which seems counter-intuitive to the health of the species.
-Due to its lack of defense, A. fissuratus grows in hard-to-reach crevasses and similar locations and produces small amounts of psychoactive substances to prevent animals from eating it.
+Due to its lack of defense, Ariocarpus fissuratus grows in hard-to-reach crevasses and similar locations and produces small amounts of psychoactive substances to prevent animals from eating it.

 3. Astrophytum caput-medusae

-One of a kind in form, Astrophytum caput-medusae grows as its name implies, like the snake hair of medusa.
-It was first put into its classification until it was discovered that its flowers were identical to those of the Astrophytum genus, as well as its small tufts of soft wool-like hairs from its stem.
+One of a kind in form, Astrophytum caput-medusae grows as its name implies, like the snake hair of Medusa.
+It was first put into its classification until it was discovered that its flowers were identical to those of the Astrophytum genus and its small tufts of soft wool-like hairs from its stem.
 This secured its place as an Astrophytum species.
 Producing brilliant yellow flowers with red centers, A. caput-medusae readily produces some of the largest seeds among cacti.

 4. Peyote (Lophophora williamsii)